jeaye/blog.jeaye.com/_drafts/nixos.md

 * Seemingly large changes, like a kernel update are often a one-liner
-* Your entire system is stored in configuration files which can easily be put onto Github or similar
+* Your entire system is stored in configuration files which can easily be put onto Github

   * Once you describe a machine, you can replicate it anywhere.
 If you lose that machine, the configs will bring you back to where you need to be.

-* Upgrades are atomic and you can rollback any changes.
-By default, when you tell NixOS to realize your configs, it takes a snapshot of your current configs and updates GRUB so you can even choose previous setups at boot.
+* Upgrades are atomic and you can rollback any changes

+  * By default, when you tell NixOS to realize your configs, it takes a snapshot of your current configs and updates GRUB so you can even choose previous setups at boot.

-* Installation is a breeze; I installed NixOS from my existing Slackware install.
+* Installation is a breeze

+  * I installed NixOS from my existing Slackware install!

 * The IRC channel on Freenode, #nixos, is quite active and helpful